 “Cowtown Mural”

-Another great piece from Katie Murray in her distinctive style but this one has a twist.
-This mural was done in a paint by number fashion that allowed volunteers and runners to paint portions of it themselves.
-It also stands to commemorate the fact that the marathon has been “running since 1979.”
+Another great piece from Katie Murray in her distinctive style, but with a twist.
+This mural was done in a paint by number fashion that let volunteers and runners paint portions of it themselves.
+It also commemorates the Cowtown Marathon, which has been “running since 1979.”

 How to find it: The back wall of the Cowtown Marathon building (2617 Whitmore) in the alley.